 - Wonderswan: Released in 1999, and boasting an 8-shade monochrome screen and a 16bit v30 processor it was leaps and bounds above its Gameboy counterpart in almost everything it could do (except it was still monochrome and the Gameboy Color had been released the year before).
 Even with more power, and a system design that catered to all types of fans, Wonderswan sold somewhat poorly until the second version. [eBay]

 - Wonderswan Color: Sporting a slightly beefier v30 processor and color, the Wonderswan Color had one major ace over the Gameboy: Squaresoft.
-The aforementioned Final Fantasy remakes gave the Wonderswan Color are temporary boost in the handheld market. [eBay]
+The aforementioned Final Fantasy remakes gave the Wonderswan Color are temporary boost in the handheld market.
+Other than the color screen, its worth noting that the WonderSwan Color also had and a face-mounted power button (compared to a side-mounted switch on the original Wonderswan). [eBay]

 - Compatibility: Although some WonderSwan Color games are compatible with the original WonderSwan, many are designed exclusively for the WonderSwan Color and show a message such as “This cartridge is for WonderSwan Color only” when run on the original WonderSwan.
 This is similar to the Gameboy/Gameboy Color compatibility.